Own property in

 • Investments: If you have investments that generate income, such as rental properties or dividends, you’ll need to provide documentation that shows the income you receive from these investments.

 Remember, while these are general requirements, specific lenders might have additional criteria or variations in their application process.
-Therefore, it’s always a good idea to consult with a financial advisor or mortgage expert who can guide you through the specifics and help you prepare a strong mortgage application package.
+Therefore, it’s always a good idea to consult a financial advisor or mortgage expert who can guide you through the specifics and help you prepare a strong mortgage application package.

 Choosing the right mortgage option